Al Luginbill: Professional coaching career

 Luginbill served as the inaugural head coach for the Amsterdam Admirals of NFL Europe from 1995 to 2000.
 He led the Admirals to a 34–26 record.
 Amsterdam went 9–1 in 1995 and played in the World Bowl.

 After coaching in Europe, Luginbill returned to the States to serve as the head coach and director of football operations for the XFL’s Los Angeles Xtreme.
 In the league’s first and only year, he guided the Xtreme to a championship.

 Luginbill served as head coach and general manager for the Detroit Fury of the Arena Football League in 2003.

-Personal
+Personal life

 Luginbill and his wife, Susan, are the parents of twins, a daughter, Kerry, and a son, Tom, who is a college football analyst for ESPN.